GiantBoar/giantboar.github.io/_games/midnight-transmission.markdown

 See [Game](#the-game) for information about the game itself, and [Development](#development) for information about my development on the project.
 Also, please see the [Collaborator list](#development-team) for everyone who helped make this game real!

-You can play the game at the Itch.io website linked below:
+You can play the game at the Itch.io website [here](https://midnighttransmission.itch.io/midnight-transmission) or at the widget below:

 <iframe src="https://itch.io/embed/3067014?bg_color=28112e&amp;fg_color=ffffff&amp;link_color=ffbb63&amp;border_color=933052" class="game-embed" width="100%" height="167" frameborder="0"><a href="https://midnighttransmission.itch.io/midnight-transmission">Midnight Transmission by MidnightTransmission</a></iframe>